openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 1: ALL ON / ALL OFF function activation

 Activation/deactivation of ALL ON/ALL OFF functions.
-By default, ALL ON active ALL OFF active.
+<p&gtBy default, ALL ON active ALL OFF active.</p&gt
 The following option values may be configured -:

 | Value  | Description |